chirpy8/chirpy8.github.io/_posts/2024-07-08-post-Canbus1.md

 ![canbus code snapshot1]({{ site.url }}{{ site.baseurl }}/assets/images/canbus code snapshot1.png)

 For the F27SC074 firmware these include:
-* FUN 5af2, which is conditionally call from the main program loop
+* FUN 5af2, which is conditionally called from the main program loop
 * FUN 5bb6, which is called from FUNs 48ca, 4994, 4a4a, 4aae
 * FUN 5b34, which is called from FUNs 48ca, 4994, 4a4a, 4aae

-Review of FUN 5af2 shows that it copies the contents of 256 bytes of a memory block located at 0xb03cd to the 0x80000 block.
+Review of FUN 5af2 shows that it copies the contents of 256 bytes of a memory block located at 0xb03ce to the 0x80000 block.
 So it seems that this ‘mirror’ RAM block is used to update message objects for send and receive, as well as to setup basic configuration such as message IDs for the objects)

 ![canbus code snapshot2]({{ site.url }}{{ site.baseurl }}/assets/images/canbus code snapshot2.png)

-Since both FUNs 5bb6 and 5b34 are called by the 4 Functions 48ca, etc., let's take a look at FUN 48ca
+Since both FUNs 5bb6 and 5b34 are called by the four functions 48ca, etc., let's take a look at FUN 48ca

 ![canbus code snapshot3]({{ site.url }}{{ site.baseurl }}/assets/images/canbus code snapshot3.png)

-After a new conditional tests (not shown) a variable b04f7 is incremented, and if >= 0x19 then it is set to 0.
+After conditional tests (not shown) a variable b04f7 is incremented, and if >= 0x19 then it is set to 0.
 So this variable cycles through the values 1-24.
 Also we can see that for values 1-23, variable b0505 is set to 8 and for value 24 it is set to 9.
 Then (not shown) after checking that a special ECU test mode is inactive, the Y register is set to the value 0x04976 which is a data table start address.

 ![canbus code snapshot4]({{ site.url }}{{ site.baseurl }}/assets/images/canbus code snapshot4.png)